Image & Video APIs

 jQuery SDK

-Cloudinary's jQuery SDK provides simple, yet comprehensive image and video upload, transformation, optimization, and delivery capabilities that you can implement using code that integrates seamlessly with your existing jQuery application.
+The Cloudinary jQuery SDK provides simple, yet comprehensive image and video upload, rendering, transformation, optimization, and delivery capabilities that you can implement using code that integrates seamlessly with your existing jQuery application.

 Note